Saving Animals & Finding Homes

 Host for Low Income Spay and Neuter Program

 One of the ways to increase the chances of finding your lost pet is having it microchipped.
 Many more pets are microchipped than are properly registered.
-You have to get the paperwork and make sure that chip is registered to you, with your phone numbers.
+You have to get the paperwork and make sure that the chip is registered to you, with your phone numbers.
 It is important to list at least 3 contacts on your paperwork with numbers and emails.
 If you move or you change your phone numbers, you have to update that information.
 This is very important.
-If your pet is chipped and lost and your information is out dated, it is sometimes impossible to get your pet back to you!
+If your pet is chipped and lost and your information is outdated, it is sometimes impossible to get your pet back to you!

 We routinely microchip every dog that is adopted through CLHS with the cost of it being covered in the adoption fee.
 If you would like your cat microchipped, or have a pet at home that needs one, we can do that as well.
-The microchipping fee is $25/per animal.
+The microchipping fee is $35/per animal.

 animal transport participation with